awestover/enchantedForest/story/story2_alekenglish.md

 "They might not know where it is."
 Bucky noted.

 Bob took inventory.
 He had a vial of diamas that Mercury had given him, in addition to his enhanced shepherds crook.
-In his figth with the unicorn he had XXX
-Bucky had some weapons too.
+In his brief fight against the boar next to his village, and his fight with the kirin he had been able to instinctively wield the levant.
+In the worst case scenario Bucky had some weapons too, Bob didn't quite remember what, but he had held his own against the boars in the fight with the Kirin.

-- escape to the telporter with Azeala and Mercury (Mercury can die though)
+- escape to the telporter with Azeala and Mercury
 - Azeala introduces Bob to a mentor in the storm land
 - Bob does some prep before facing Leviathan
 - Bob faces Leviathan, gets key